-They were Norse explorers, warriors and merchants and were famous for the navigational and sailing skills and trading with people of other countries.
+They were Norse explorers, warriors, and merchants and were famous for their navigational and sailing skills and for trading with people of other countries.

 He brought Danes and English together under cultural bonds of custom and wealth through power and brutality.
 He claimed the throne of Norway in 1028 after years of conflict with opponents of Scandinavia.

-Eric Bloodaxe was one of the Famous Vikings, the Norwegian ruler in the 10th century and one of the best known names in the Viking history.
+Eric Bloodaxe was a famous Viking, the Norwegian ruler in the 10th century, and one of the best-known names in Viking history.

 He was nicknamed Bloodaxe because of his Vikings raids in Scotland and the killing of his brothers to keep the crown.